 Lewis Black’s career exploded in the late 1990s when he became a guest commentator on the humorous news show The Daily Show.
 His success on the show led to numerous stand-up specials, including Black on Broadway and Red, White, and Screwed for HBO.
 During his long career, Black has won many awards, including a Grammy for Best Comedy Album for The Carnegie Hall Performance.

-After Yale, Black became the playwright-in-residence and artistic director of the West Bank Cafe Downstairs Theater Bar.
-His trademark dark humor and volatile stage stand-up comedy persona was honed by serving as a warm-up act for the theater's productions, some of which he wrote himself.
+After Yale, Black became the playwright-in-residence and artistic director of the West Bank Cafe Downstairs Theater Bar in New York City.
+His trademark dark humor and volatile stand-up stage persona was honed by serving as a warm-up act for the theater's productions, some of which he wrote himself.
 By the mid-1980s, Black was a comedian on the rise.
 He even tried his hand at a television series with the 1986 pilot The Rock, which was based on his stand-up routine.

 While the pilot wasn't picked up, Black began to land some film roles, appearing in Woody Allen's Hannah and Her Sisters (1986) and Jacob's Ladder (1991).
 He also had a part on the short-lived sitcom The Days and Nights of Molly Dodd in the early 1990s.
 But Black's career really exploded later in the decade when he became a guest commentator on the humorous pretend news program The Daily Show.

-Audiences around the country were introduced his comedic yelling and animated finger-pointing regarding current events, social phenomena, world leaders and almost any other topic that gets under his skin.
-He has his own featured segment on the program called "Back in Black."
-His success on the show has led to numerous stand-up specials, including Black on Broadway (2004) and Red, White, and Screwed (2006) for the HBO cable network.
+Audiences around the country were introduced his comedic yelling and animated finger-pointing regarding current events, social phenomena, world leaders and other topics on his featured segment, called "Back in Black."
+His success on the show led to numerous stand-up specials, including Black on Broadway (2004) and Red, White, and Screwed (2006) for the HBO cable network.

 During his long career, Lewis Black has won many awards, including a 1998 Drama Desk Award for Black Humor and a Grammy Award for Best Comedy Album for The Carnegie Hall Performance in 2007.